AustenMan/MedicalDataHandler/README.md

 - ✔ **Direct DICOM import from DAEMON Server**.
 - ✔ **Dose-Volume Histogram (DVH) visualization**.
 - ✔ **Basic image processing tools (e.g., applying filters).**
+- ✔ **Oblique plane visualization support (e.g., beams' eye view).**
 - ✔ **3D RTPLAN beam data representation and beam visualization.**
-- ✔ **Direct NIfTI imports** and **writing back to DICOM format**.
+- ✔ **Direct NRRD imports** and **writing back to DICOM format**.
+- ✔ **Support for rigid image registration and persistent registration storage.**
+- ✔ **Support for data anonymization.**
 - ✔ **Potential C# re-write** for possible integration with **ESAPI**.

 ---

 ## ⚠️ Disclaimers

-I am relatively new to computer science and software development; I learned as I built this software, and I aim to eventually re-write/re-factor much of the code.
+I am relatively new to computer science and software development; I learned as I built this software, and I aim to continually improve this code.

 A large language model (LLM) was used to assist with **code review, writing docstrings, and formatting this README**.